 Finance Receivables-Original Product: Under the Company's original product, delinquent assessments are funded only up to the Super Lien Amount as discussed above.
 Recoverability of funded amounts is generally assured because of the protection of the Super Lien Amount.
 As such, payments by unit owners on the Company's original product are recorded to income when received in accordance with the provisions of the Statute (718.116(3)) and the provisions of the purchase agreements entered into between the Company and community associations.
-Those provisions require that all payments be applied in the following order: first to interest, then to late fees, then to costs of collection, then to legal fees expended by the Company and then to assessments owed.
-In accordance with the cash basis method of recognizing revenue and the provisions of the statute, the Company records revenues for interest and late fees when cash is received.
+Those provisions require that all payments be applied in the following order: first to interest, then to late fees, then to costs of collection, then to legal fees expended by the Company records revenues for interest and late fees when cash is received.
 In the event the Company determines the ultimate collectability of amounts funded under its original product are in doubt, payments are applied to first reduce the funded or principal amount.